learnable-content/contributor-documentation/Contributors/CourseTrello.md

 As soon as your course has been confirmed and contracted, a Trello board will be made for your course.

 ##I see my board but what does it mean?
 A course board is made up of different columns.
 Each column represents a new stage in the production process.

 The steps you should see will include:

-- Resources
+###- Resources
+	- Each assets/lesson in a course is represented by a card.
+All information regarding the asset is available within the card.
+You can move cards to different sections to display where in the production process that card is currently found.
 - Assets in creation
 - Assets created
 - Code and slide review